Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ```
-pio install-plugin <DISTRIBUTION-NAME OR PLUGIN_NAME>
+pio plugin install <DISTRIBUTION-NAME OR PLUGIN_NAME>
 ```

-To install a given plugin on the leader and all workers connected to the leader in a cluster, `pios install-plugin` can be used.
+To install a given plugin on the leader and all workers connected to the leader in a cluster, `pios plugins install` can be used.

 ```
-pios install-plugin <DISTRIBUTION-NAME OR PLUGIN_NAME>
+pios plugin install <DISTRIBUTION-NAME OR PLUGIN_NAME>
 ```

 ## Sharing your plugin with the community